canonical/ubuntu-image/internal/imagedefinition/README.rst

        # This is only supported for classic image building
        customization: (optional)
          # Components are a list of apt sources, such as main,
          # universe, and restricted.
-Defaults to "main".
+Defaults to "main, restricted, universe".
          # These are used in the resulting img, not to build it.
          components: (optional)
            - <string>